imnotkate/shipattack/README.md

 Created this in High School (not very efficient) and will be improved when I get the opportunity.
 For example, the computer picks random grid positions even after finding the square of a boat and I've repeated code.

-Can be used with EasyPHP Devserver to make leaderboard available.
+Can be used with EasyPHP Devserver to make the leaderboard available.

 Menu: